jbuncle/php-autosemver/README.md

 ```bash
 vendor/bin/php-autosemver 1.0.0 HEAD
 ```
-Replacing '1.0.0' and 'HEAD' with the tags, branches or revisions you want to compare.
+Replacing '1.0.0' and 'HEAD' with the 'wc' (working copy), the tag, branch or revision you want to compare.

 ### Compare top revision to last tag